 PRIVACY POLICY

-FOR THE PHYSICAL AND DIGITAL WORLDS
+FOR THE PHYSICAL AND DIGITAL WORLDS Effective Date: October 9th 2020

 1. WHAT IS COVERED BY THIS PRIVACY POLICY AND DO OTHER POLICIES APPLY TO YOU?

-This privacy policy covers situations where we, Kering Foundation, access, collect, store process, use, disclose or transfer your personal information in paper or electronic form.
+This privacy policy covers situations where we, Kering Fondation, access, collect, store process, use, disclose or transfer your personal information in paper or electronic form.
 It also covers situations where approved partners or other members of Kering use your personal information on our behalf.
+In some cases, other policies apply to you.
+It may be the case when you use certain products or services, and in this event: • You will be notified of these other policies while using the services they apply to. • Such policies will supersede this privacy policy unless they expressly refer to it.
+This privacy policy does not cover products or services you might use as provided by other companies acting on their own account.

 2. WHO COLLECTS & USES YOUR PERSONAL INFORMATION?